ryanatkn/gro/contributing.md

 but I also don't want to promote open source Node projects that don't support Windows.

 So Gro sits in a pre-alpha limbo.
-For other reasons too — things may change dramatically and I don't want the friction of breaking external users.
+For other reasons too — things may change dramatically and I don't want the friction of breaking external users this early.
 I value your time too!!

 All that said: **if you draw inside its lines, Gro is a good development tool today _IMO_**.